opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 date_format(date_field, "w") -- Create a group for each different week in date_field
 ```

-A group by date format expression allows to group by a custom date format.
+A group by date format expression allows grouping by a custom date format.

 A `date format` is a string enclosed in double-quotes.
 Every character between a-z and A-Z is considered to be a pattern representing a date unit.
 In order to use these characters as simple characters and not pattern, they must be enclosed in single-quotes.